czifumasa/ytmusic-lib-tracker/README.md

 Press `Enter` to close application.
 Then go to the main application folder.
 All your library has been exported and saved in CSV file.
-With default settings you can find it in `target\export` directory.
+With default settings you can find it in `output\export` directory.
 CSV file is using `|` as column separator.

 ### Changelog
 If you will run export for the second time CSV file with changelog data will be created.
-With default settings you can find it in `target\changelog` directory.
+With default settings you can find it in `output\changelog` directory.

 Changelog will contain: